alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ### Technology to deploy infrastructure

+> Now, I am using CDK (Cloud Development Kit) and Terraform.
+{: .prompt-info }

+#### Version 1

+Initially, in version 1, I used:

+- `CDK with TypeScript` programming language to deploy `backend infrastructure` using this GitHub repository: [https://github.com/alazaroc/blog-backend-infrastructure](https://github.com/alazaroc/blog-backend-infrastructure){:target="_blank"}.
+- `Amplify Hosting` to create for me the `frontend infrastructure` to deploy the Jekyll web located in this GitHub repository: [https://github.com/alazaroc/blog-web](https://github.com/alazaroc/blog-web){:target="_blank"}.

-Honestly, I did not evaluate other options, since I knew which one to choose.
+Honestly, I did not evaluate other options, since I knew which one to choose and I wanted to be as simple as possible.

-I use <kbd>CDK</kbd> (Cloud Development Kit) with TypeScript programming language to create the backend services.

 > What is CDK?
 (Explained by AWS)
 >